Anurag1101/Vector_Calc/README.md

 ## **Description**:

-This is a simple vector calculator implemented in Python.
-It allows users to perform basic vector operations, including vector addition, dot product, and cross product.
+This is a simple `vector` calculator implemented in Python.
+It allows users to perform basic vector operations, including vector `addition`, `dot-product`, and `cross-product`.
 The program prompts users to input the components of vectors and outputs the results of the operations.

 **Features**: